We use cookies to help provide you with the best possible online experience.

 Any learning points are cascaded to all relevant staff where an action plan, including audits or policy review, may follow.

-In the past year there have been no significant events raised that related to infection control.
 There have been no complaints made regarding cleanliness or infection control for the year to date.

 In addition, the following audits are carried out regularly: